 McGaw, Katie 2001 Art History - Katie went to law school at Loyola University in New Orleans, and is now working in New Orleans as a Staff Attorney with the United States Court of Appeals for the Fifth Circuit. (firstname.lastname@example.org)

 McLaurin, Edward 2005 Studio - After graduation Edward worked as an Art Director at the Operation Shoestring after-school program in Jackson.
 He also worked for a short period of time at Michael's Art and Crafts as a professional framer.
 In 2007 Edward created a body of work entitled "Black Cotton."
 This work was exhibited at Parkway Interiors Gallery in Clinton, MS, and also at the Southern Breeze Gallery in Ridgeland, MS. During this time Edward also worked as a portrait artist.
 He moved to Los Angeles in 2009 and has presented work at the Riordan Wine Gala at the Beverly Hills Country Club.
-To view Edward's latest work see www.edwardmclaurin.com. (firstname.lastname@example.org)
+He is a Web Communications Specialist at Korn Ferry in L.A.
+To view Edward's latest work see www.artofedmclaurin.com. (email@example.com)

 McLeod, John 2001 Studio - After working for several years as an independent artist in Jackson, John returned to his home state of Tennessee and is an active sculptor in Chattanooga.
 His first museum show was at Booth Western Art Museum in Cartersville, Ga., 2007.
 See his web site at www.johnmcleod.net. (firstname.lastname@example.org)